 '''

 mkvirtualenv stackdio

 '''

 The virtualenv should automatically activate when you create it.
-If you exit your current shell and come back later to work on stackdio and find things not working as expected you probably need to activate the virtualenv again.
-To do this, virtualenvwrapper gives you the workon command:
+If you exit your current shell and come back later, you need to activate the virtualenv again.
+To do this, virtualenv arapper gives you the workon command:

 workon stackdio